-- Digital signage enhances internal communication, which leads to 25% higher employee productivity.
+- For example, digital signage enhances internal communication, which leads to 25% higher employee productivity.

-- Companies that communicate effectively are 4x more likely to report high levels of employee engagement.
+- Interestingly, companies that communicate effectively are 4x more likely to report high levels of employee engagement.

 - Disengaged employees are 12x more likely to leave their job within the current year.

-- Presentations that use visual aids are 43% more persuasive than those that don’t.
+- In fact, presentations that use visual aids are 43% more persuasive than those that don’t.

-- 68% of US customer signage reflects the quality of business and its products.
+- Truly, 68% of US customer signage reflects the quality of business and its products.

 - Over 25% of US companies place a high priority on “multichannel campaign management”, which includes digital signage campaigns.

-- 73% of learning institutions view digital signage as a vital element in the future of communication.
+- For example, 73% of learning institutions view digital signage as a vital element in the future of communication.

 - 70% of colleges have installed digital displays on campus.

 - 87% of educational institutions, including K-12 schools, have already deployed digital signage systems to streamline communication as well as their lesson plans.